|Synthetic Prime Brokerage Anatomy™|

 How organisations work

-Thye episode is a masterclass in how organisations work; how people in positions in responsibility are propelled by internally-constructed second order derivatives of the risks they are meant to be monitoring: what matters is not what happens nor holding adult conversations with customers, even where that requires delivering unpalatable truths but that I should not be held responsible for what happens, a state of affairs one can vouchsafe by ensuring one follows internal models, policies and diktats regardless of their absurdity or fitness for purpose.
+The episode is a masterclass in how organisations work; how people in positions in responsibility are propelled by internally-constructed second-order derivatives of the risks they are meant to be monitoring: what matters is not what happens nor holding adult conversations with customers, even where that requires delivering unpalatable truths but that I should not be held responsible for what happens, a state of affairs one can vouchsafe by ensuring one follows internal models, policies and diktats regardless of their absurdity or fitness for purpose.
 There is a tension, between Sales on the one hand, whose north star is do not upset the client, and senior management, whose is make sure all the RAG indicators are green.

-The job of reconciling this fundamental contradiction is left to those at the coal face, who are obliged to come up with solutions that squeeze the balloon.
+The job of reconciling this fundamental contradiction is left to those at the coal-face, who are obliged to come up with solutions that squeeze the balloon.

 When the problem breaks your model, you don’t change the model.
 Fix the problem.

 So, to deal with the problem that Archegos was persistently breaching its stress limits with one CS entity, the solution was to repaper it with another one that had a higher stress scenario appetite.
-This was an opportunity to head off a coming crisis a year out. inflection point: wrong decision.
+This was an opportunity to head off a coming crisis a year out.
+Inflection point: wrong decision.
 When, after the migration, Archegos was still substantially in breach of its scenario limit, the business switched from the extreme “Severe Equity Crash” scenario to the more benign “Bad Week” scenario.
 Even then, six months from disaster, Archegos’ “Bad Week” exposure was still double the $250m limit.
 Another bad decision.

 Quick!
 Form a committee!

-As balloon continued to resist tactical squeezing, and in the wake of the Malachite failure a year earlier, management adopted the “People’s Front of Judea gambit” and, in an initiative to “identify early warning signs of a default” and “enhance its controls and escalation framework across functions during periods of stress,” the broker created a new committee.
+As balloon continued to resist tactical squeezing, and in the wake of the Malachite hedge fund failure a year earlier, management adopted the “People’s Front of Judea gambit” and, in an initiative to “identify early warning signs of a default” and “enhance its controls and escalation framework across functions during periods of stress,” the broker created a new committee.
 The job of the Counterparty Oversight Committee (“CPOC”), was to “analyse and evaluate counterparty relationships with significant exposure relative to their revenue generation and to direct remedial measures where appropriate”.